HiPE-Inc-ltd/en_wiki_bukkenoh/git_readme.md

 __Create a pull request__

+1. go to git tab in the issue page
+2. click on pull request
+3. click on plus sign
+4. make sure you are pushing to the correct branch

 __Revert a commit to previous commit using Force Push__

 ex.

 ![image info](./images/img_wiki_backlog_git_forcepush.png)

 1. get the previous official commited hash of the target branch;